Global Reconstructive Surgery Outreach Website

 Plastic and Reconstructive Surgeon

-After graduating from University of Cape Town i Tertius Venter moved with his family to East London, South Africa, and opened a private practice and all went well.
+After graduating from University of Cape Town, Tertius Venter moved with his family to East London, South Africa, and opened a private practice and all went well.
 But after a hard but comfortable 10 years a ship sailed into the port of East London and his life was changed forever.

 The M/V Anastasis, a hospital ship that served the poorest of the poor of this world, needed some maintenance.
-This ship was then biggest of the ships of Mercy Ships International (www.mercyships.org) Three months later Tertius served as a plastic surgeon on the ship in The Gambia, West Africa, for a short 10 days but enough for a total heart change; God and the desperate need of the poor radically changed his worldview, his life forever.
+This ship was then biggest of the ships of Mercy Ships Global (www.mercyships.org) Three months later Tertius served as a plastic surgeon on the ship in The Gambia, West Africa, for a short 10 days but enough for a total heart change; God and the desperate need of the poor radically changed his worldview, his life forever.

-He spent more and more time working on the ship as volunteer every year and in the beginning of 2006 closed his private practice in East London to follow his call fulltime.
+He spent more and more time working on the ship as volunteer every year and in the beginning of 2006 closed his private practice in East London, South Africa, to follow his call fulltime.
 The family moved to Durbanville, Cape Town.
 He then also got involved with other organizations serving the poor not only in Africa but worldwide: PAACS (The Pan African Academy for Christians Surgeons, www.paacs.net training surgeons in Africa for Africa) and Operation Smile (repairing cleft lip and cleft palates worldwide www.operationsmile.org)

 The M/V Anastasis was replaced in 2007 with the new M/V Africa Mercy, a hospital ship with 5 operating rooms, a 90 bed hospital with X-ray, CT Scan, and laboratory facilities on board.
 The Crew of the Africa Mercy consists of volunteer Christians from all over the world representing an average of 40 different Nationalities - every crew member, from captain to cook and nurse to doctor, pay their own way to work on the ship.

-Mercy Ships is about ‘A call to compassionate action in a hurting world brining hope and healing, restoring dignity and self-worth’
+Mercy Ships is about ‘A call to compassionate action in a hurting world brining hope and healing, restoring dignity and self-worth’ Providing free surgeries to those in desperate need.

 Since 1978 more than 35 000 surgeries have been done on the ship such as cleft lip and palate, burn contractures, cataract removal, straightening of crossed eyes, orthopaedic and facial reconstruction after trauma or tumour resection.